 If you choose to top it with vegetables such as peppers or mushrooms, I recommend that you roast them first.
-This way, they have already released their juices and won't make the pizza base soggy.
+This way, they have already released their juices and won't make the almond flour base soggy.

-Store leftover pizza in the fridge for up to 4 days and reheat in the oven for about 5 minutes or until hot.
+Refrigerator: Store leftovers in the fridge for up to 4 days and reheat in the oven for about 5 minutes or until hot.

-You can also freeze keto pizza!
-I recommend freezing the pizza slices between pieces of parchment paper so they don't stick.
+Freezer: You can also freeze keto pizza!
+I recommend freezing the slices between pieces of parchment paper so they don't stick.
 It works equally well to freeze the pre-baked pizza base.

-Frozen pizza slices can be reheated from frozen at 180 Celsius / 350 Fahrenheit for about 6-9 minutes or until they are crispy and hot.
+Reheating: Frozen pizza can be reheated from frozen at 180 Celsius / 350 Fahrenheit for about 6-9 minutes or until crispy and hot.

 Frozen almond flour pizza crusts (without toppings) should be crisped up for about 5-6 minutes.
 Then, add the toppings and return to the oven until the mozzarella is melted and the pizza is ready to eat!